 As a cyber security expert, you’re the shield that guards networks and systems from dangerous threats.
 Your in-depth knowledge helps you prevent attacks before they’re even a blip on the radar, and thanks to your keen eye for detail, you monitor networks and respond to incidents promptly and effectively.

-You’re no stranger to battling malware, DDoS attacks, or zero-day vulnerabilities—but creating a resume that highlights all of your strengths is a whole different ballgame.
+You’re no stranger to battling malware, DDoS attacks, or zero-day vulnerabilities—but making an AI resume and writing an effective cover letter that highlights all of your strengths is a whole different ballgame.

 Just like you’re an expert in your field, we know a thing or two about applying for jobs, and we’re here to help.
 Our cyber security resume examples and resume tips will help you land more interviews and advance your career.